varnishcache/varnish-cache/doc/sphinx/reference/varnish-cli.rst

   State is any of auto, healthy or sick values.

 ban <field> <operator> <arg> [&& <field> <oper> <arg> ...]
-  All objects where the all the conditions match will be marked obsolete.
+  Mark obsolete all objects where all the conditions match.

 ban.list
   List the active bans.